peeterjoot/julia/HarmonicBalance/README.txt

       Do the V dependent parts of the I(V) and J(V) current and Jacobian calculations.

+   HBSolve.jl
+      Harmonic Balance workhorse.

+   ... have to deal with function parameters.
+These were essentially passed by hash in the matlab code.
+Is the Julia equivalent a hash?

 -------------------------------------------------------------------

 ... some new Julia specific FIXMEs to deal with.